UBC-Geography/computing-resources/high-performance-computing/README.md

 already available on the cluster either as [modules](https://docs.alliancecan.ca/wiki/Available_software) or [Python wheels](https://docs.alliancecan.ca/wiki/Available_Python_wheels).
-Software installed and ran within a container is going to perform less efficiently than equivalent modules on Alliance, which have been optimized for HPC.
+Software installed within a container is going to perform less efficiently than equivalent modules on Alliance, which have been optimized for HPC.

 #### Creating the container environment with Mamba (Conda)